aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.imagevectorization/bezierpathbuilder/_index.md

 ---
 title: BezierPathBuilder Class
 second_title: Aspose.SVG for .NET API Reference
 description: Aspose.Svg.ImageVectorization.BezierPathBuilder class.
-The SplinePathBuilder class is responsible for building path segments SVGPathSeg from list of the trace points.
-This path builder is based on using least-squares method to find Bezier control points for trace of points
+The BezierPathBuilder class is responsible for constructing a Bezier path from a given set of points.
+It approximates a trace of points with a Bezier curve optimizing the number of segments to closely match the original trace while minimizing complexity
 type: docs
 weight: 6130
 url: /net/aspose.svg.imagevectorization/bezierpathbuilder/
 ---
 ## BezierPathBuilder class

-The [`SplinePathBuilder`](../splinepathbuilder/) class is responsible for building path segments [`SVGPathSeg`](../../aspose.svg.paths/svgpathseg/) from list of the trace points.
-This path builder is based on using least-squares method to find Bezier control points for trace of points.
+The `BezierPathBuilder` class is responsible for constructing a Bezier path from a given set of points.
+It approximates a trace of points with a Bezier curve, optimizing the number of segments to closely match the original trace while minimizing complexity.

 ```csharp
 public class BezierPathBuilder : IPathBuilder